An outstanding vehicle that deserves consideration

 Just bought the 2014 Camry Hybrid with al options.
 Or most of them.
 Feels like an electric car, has good acceleration.
 Very good electronics, including Entune package.
 Very good gas mileage.
 Many features, Not cheap, it is expensive.
 I really can't say quality if great, until some time passes.
 The little engine and electronic motor perform very well for a small engine.
 Stiff riding, no sporty feel.
 Not great in cornering.
 Compared to our old Camry, it is stiff riding, our old Camry rode much more cushy.
 Seats are stiff, not as comfortable as they should be.

-So I did tons of research that included... the new fusion, sonata/optima, new accord, and toyota's own lexus/avalon.
-I would have preferred a cooler/sportier fusion, but the slow and unproven hybrid system turned me off, the sonata/optima are lacking in mileage, reliability, build quality, and more (my last car was 2011 sonata SE).
-The avalon/Lexus charge too much for the exact same engine plus better styling, more standard features, and maybe a bit roomier interior (which the camry is plenty big enough).
+So I did tons of research that included the new fusion, sonata/optima, new accord, and toyota's own lexus/avalon.
+I would have preferred a kewler/sportier fusion but the slow and unproven hybrid system turned me off, the sonata/optima are lacking in mileage, reliability, build quality, and more (my last car was 2011 sonata SE).
+The avalon.Lexus charge too much for the exact same engine plus better styling, more standard features, and roomier interior (which the camry is plenty big enough).
 This left only the new accord, which has quite a few new features never before tried on a hybrid, and a price tag about 5K more.
-If I had more to spend I might have considered the accord but it was too new and expensive.
-I ended up selling this car 18 months after I got it, hybrids are not good cars for aggressive drivers.
-The handling and fuel economy were difficult.
-For some reason toyota didn't put a backup camera in my particular XLE.
-To note their value dropped must faster than expected with gas prices.
-The 2nd owner of my car got a great deal!
-I bought a new Camry XSE v6 so I do like the car just not the hybrid.
+If I had more to spend I probably would have gone this route...